SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Code review may be by any other peer or by some authority related to the project (depending on the purpose) Code review is when another agent analyzes  the source code for bugs/errors/code quality Code review may be performed by human agents or automated code review tools

+### bugs

+A regression is something that used to work no longer working.

+### solutions

+Bodge ≈ kludge
+A bodge/kludge is a solution to a problem that is quick to implement but inelegant and hard to maintain.

 ### testing